← Back

 "action_required_by": null,

-"ai_action_required_by": null,
+"ai_action_required_by": "2026-01-31T00:00:00Z",

 "ai_actions": [

-"Prepare to allowlist ms-teams_modulehost.exe in endpoint/security tools",
+"Allowlist ms-teams_modulehost.exe in endpoint/security tools",

-"Update helpdesk and documentation on new process",
+"Update documentation to include new process",

-"Apply QoS settings to ms-teams_modulehost.exe"
+"Apply QoS settings to ms-teams_modulehost.exe",

 ],